-This spot is a tie between Apple’s iPhones 13 Pro and 13 Pro Max who both stay ahead of Google’s new flagship.
+This spot is a tie between Apple’s iPhones 13 Pro and 13 Pro Max who both stay ahead of the Xiaomi 11 Ultra flagship.
 They both use the same 12MP Sony IMX 703 main camera with an aperture of f/1.5.

-In third place is the Huawei P50 Pro.
-It leapfrogged the Mi 11 Ultra into first place a while back, now it has to make do with 3rd place.
+In tenth place is the Huawei P50 Pro.
+It leapfrogged the Mi 11 Ultra into first place while back, but now it has to make do with 10th place.
 It uses a 50MP Omnivision OV50A main sensor with an aperture size of f/1.8.

-Starting out in second place is the iPhone 14 Pro.
-These are Apple’s first devices to use a 48MP camera and it shows.
+Once in second place but now in 8th and 9th respectively, the iPhone 14 Pro and 14 Pro Max are Apple’s first devices to use a 48MP (Sony IMX 803) camera and it shows.

 The number one on the list of the Top 20 smartphone cameras in the world is…